Preparing for a Major Shift in Export Control Policy

 Mitigating Risk with Kharon

-Kharon’s risk intelligence platform enables business and compliance teams to:- Identify subsidiaries and affiliates tied to restricted parties – an area where Kharon has deep, long-standing experience.
+Kharon’s risk intelligence platform enables businesses and compliance teams to:- Identify subsidiaries and affiliates tied to restricted parties – an area where Kharon has deep, long-standing experience.
 Kharon’s platform has supported ownership- and control-based screening for years, well ahead of current policy discussions.

 - Analyze corporate ownership and network relationships.